MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Testnet/Builder Contracts Testnet Guide.md

 Users can deposit MOR into Builder pools, which need to be registered first.
 To create a Builder pool, please follow these steps:

-- go to the Arbitrum Sepolia [Builders](https://sepolia.arbiscan.io/address/0x649b24d0b6f5a4c3852fd4c0dd91308902e5fe8a#writeProxyContract) contract;
+- go to the Arbitrum Sepolia [Builders Contract](https://sepolia.arbiscan.io/address/0x649b24d0b6f5a4c3852fd4c0dd91308902e5fe8a#writeProxyContract) page;
-- open the **"Contract"** tab, then the **"Write as Proxy"** tab;
+- open the **"Contract"** tab, then select the **"Write as Proxy"** tab;
 - connect your wallet by clicking the **"Connect to Web3"** button.

-Find and select the `2.createBuilderPool()` function and input the following parameters under `builderPool_(tuple)`:
+- - find and select the `2.createBuilderPool()` function, then input the following parameters:
   - `name`: choose a unique name for your pool;
   - `admin`: enter the wallet address for rewards and pool management;
   - `poolStart`: input the timestamp in the future for the pool launch;
   - `withdrawLockPeriodAfterDeposit`: enter the duration in seconds if you want to lock users' MOR after deposit;
   - `claimLockEnd`: input the timestamp for the builder reward unlock time, i.e., when you will be able to claim the pool's MOR rewards.
 If you don't want to stake MOR rewards, enter `0`;
   - `minimalDeposit`: set the minimum amount of MOR required to join your pool in WEI.
-1 MOR = 1000000000000000000 WEI.
+1 MOR = 1000000000000000000 WEI;
+- click **"Write"** and confirm the transaction in your wallet.

 > [!TIP]
 > **Click [here](#how-to-use-unit-converter) to learn how to use WEI Unit Converter**
 >
 > **Click [here](#how-to-use-timestamp-and-date-converter) to learn how to use Timestamp and Date Converter**

 <img src="https://github.com/user-attachments/assets/bf02fdba-914c-4404-bb60-7c78f5f5897a" width=80% height=80%>